silentwhaleluo/Database-Notes/SQL.md

 ## INDEXES

-- Pages
+### Pages
 SS data is stroed in from of pages
 - Properties
 	- one record cannot store across page
 	- One page will not save data from different tables
 	- Data (for each page, the storage volume is 8kb) How many records can be stored in this page, depends on the size of each records.
 If a record beyond 1 page(8060 bytes), the table cannot be create ( we can seperate columns to different tables to avoid some of this problem.
 That's why the maximun limit for CHAR is 8000 CHAR(8000) )

+- Heap
+A table without a clustered index.

+- Types of pages
+	- Data Pages
+	Data is stored in the pages.
+Used by Clustered Indexes and Heaps
+	- Index Pages
+	Stores pointers to the data or other pages.
+Used by Clustered and Non Clustered Indexes.
-	- IAM (index allocation map)
+	- IAM Pages (Index Allocation Map)
+	Stores the information about pages used by tables (CI or Heap).
+Used by DB engine.
 	For index and tables ( for every object store data), a page store the table and pages address
-	- Index page
+	- LOB Pages   (large object)
+	Data is stored in the pages.
+Size of the page is 2 GB.
+Used by columns which have VARCHAR(MAX), NVARCHAR(MAX), IMAGE, TEXT, and Column Store Index.
 - Components of each page
 	1. Header
 		- Page No